Brabham BT23A history

 After the Tasman series, the BT23A was sold to Scuderia Veloce for the 1967 Australian Gold Star series.

 If you can add or correct anything, please contact Allen Brown (email@example.com).

-Built for Jack Brabham to use in the 1967 Tasman series and fitted with a 2.5-litre Repco V8.
-Won at Longford in March.
-Sold to David McKay's Scuderia Veloce and entered for Greg Cusack to drive in the 1967 Australian Gold Star and the 1968 Tasman, but Cusack was injured when he crashed at Longford in March 1968, and decided to retire.
-The car was extensively damaged, but was repaired and Phil West took over the drive for the 1968 Gold Star, starting with victory at Bathurst on Easter Monday.
-Then sold to Brian Page and used in Gold Star and regional events.
-Mentioned again in 1972 when Monarch-Ford racer Alan Stewart was said to have it for ANF2.
-Crashed at some point and the rear of the chassis replaced.
+Built for Jack Brabham to use in the 1967 Tasman series and fitted with a 2.5-litre Repco 640 V8.
+Brabham won the last race of the series at Longford in March.
+The car was then sold to David McKay's Scuderia Veloce and entered for driver Greg Cusack in the 1967 Australian Gold Star.
+Cusack finished second in the series having won the Gold Star round at Symmons Plains in November, and two weeks later also took the Australian Hill Climb Championship in the car.
+Cusack then raced the BT23A in the Australian rounds of the 1968 Tasman series but was injured when he crashed at Longford in March, and decided to retire.
+Although extensively damaged, the car was repaired and Phil West took over the drive for the 1968 Gold Star, starting with victory at Bathurst on Easter Monday.
+The Brabham was then sold to Brian Page, who used it in Gold Star and regional events during 1969.
+After being missig for a couple of seasons, the Brabham was mentioned again in 1972 when Monarch-Ford racer Alan Stewart was said to have it for ANF2.
+At some point the car was crashed, and the rear of the chassis was replaced.
 Acquired by Peter Simms (Kurrajong, NSW Australia) in January 1980, restored and raced for the first time at Amaroo in August 1984.
 Raced in Australian historics by Simms for many years.
 In December 2017, the car was acquired from Simms by The National Museum of Australia (Canberra), and placed on display in the museum.

 These histories last updated on .